supposedly/nutshell/README.md

 0, variable.0, variable.1, 0, 1, 2, 0, 2, 0, 1
 ```
 That's not to say, however, that there is no concept of binding variables in Nutshell!
-Rather, it's that the variable
+It's just that you don't bind by name.
-names themselves are not intrinsically bound by anything.
-Nutshell's idea of binding is explained later on.
+Nutshell's actual idea of binding is explained later on.

 Also allowed is the use of state-list literals directly in transitions as 'on-the-spot' variables; no need to define them prior.
 ```rb